 What is the inspiration behind today's corporate logos?
 What did their original emblems look like?
 Some companies have had several logos over time, while others have remained stable.
-Today, we're taking a look at the history of Amazon's logo.
-Despite what you may think, Amazon has had more than one logo over the course of their existence.
+Today, we're taking a look at the history of Amazon's logo, one of the most important online stores of all time.
+Despite what you may think, Amazon has had more than one logo over the course of its existence.
 Let's take a closer look.

 First of all, why did Jeff Bezos choose the word Amazon?
 It’s simple.
 He wanted a word that began with "A" so it would come up first in alphabetical searches.
 In addition, he liked that the word Amazon represented the Amazonian forest and its wild and exotic side.
 He also wanted to emphasize that he had a library of books as vast as the Amazon River located in South America.